 To create a new branch, click on the branch menu on the left side, type in the name for a new branch that you want to create, and click on the “create branch” option that’s shown in the screenshot below.

 This is more than enough for you to get started with GitHub.
-Once you feel comfortable with this, try to find out more about pull requests.
+Once you feel comfortable with this, try to find out more about pull requests or other online platforms for hosting your projects.
 And stay tuned for my next post about GitHub Desktop!